 Rocky Mountain National Park is for hikers.
-Even though there are no attractions like the Grand Canyon or the Sequoias, it is still worthwhile.
+Even though there are no attractions like the Grand Canyon or the Sequoias, it is still a good trip.

 Trail Ridge Road cuts through the Park, running from Estes Park to Grand Lake.
 It is 48 miles long.
-I wanted to watch the Perseids from Trail Ridge, which was impossible.
+I wanted to watch the Perseids from Trail Ridge, but that was impossible.
 The weather is unpredictable, and it can snow anytime.

 Wildlife is abundant along Trail Ridge Road, and I saw moose, elk, bighorn sheep & beaver.
-Changes in elevation create different types of terrain.
+Changes in elevation produce different types of trees.
 Junipers and ponderosa pines grow at low elevation.
-Fir and spruce grow farther up.
+Fir and spruce grow further up.
 Treeless tundra is higher.